COS UCA Job Catalog

 • Hold 4 hours of office hours per week.

-• Attend (and participate in) weekly status meetings (most likely online) taking place on Fridays 3:30PM-5:00PM
+• Attend (and actively participate in) weekly status meetings (most likely online) taking place on Fridays 3:30PM-5:00PM

 Requirements: